sana-rekbi/ML_project/README.md

    - **Entities**: Extract information such as `FoodItem`, `Quantity`, and `Location`.

 3. **Contexts**:
-   - Use contexts to maintain conversation state and handle follow-up queries.
+   - Contexts are used to maintain conversation state and handle follow-up queries.

 ## 📡 API Endpoints
 | Method | Endpoint               | Description                     |